crashoverride777/swifty-ads/README.md

 - Step 1:

-Copy the relevant files from the Ads folder into your project (e.g AdMob.swift).
+Copy the relevant file from the Ads folder into your project (e.g AdMob.swift).
 Than from the AdsManager.swift file you will need to copy these

 ```swift